NatyaHans/NH.github.io/_pages/about.md

 This is the research page for Natya Hans.
 I am a PhD candidate in Biology Department at University of Florida.
 I am graduate student supervised by [Dr. John Gordon Burleigh](https://biology.ufl.edu/gburleigh/).
 My broad research interests are phylogenetics, genomics and macroevolutionary modelling.

-We are a computational lab.
-[Link to Lab Website](doesnotexistyet.com)